30 Best Ideas Of Pretend Play For Kids And Its Benefits

 Image: Shutterstock

 Using pieces of cardboard, build a small house for your little one.
 You could place a stool inside it so your child can sit comfortably.
 Create windows and decorate them with curtains using some old cloth.
 Let your child have their own house and take care of it like an adult.
-You can even give them a doll to keep them company in their own little house.
+You can even insert symbolic play in this activity by giving a doll so it accompanies them in their little house.

 2. Dr. Dolittle